electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/" plugins></webview>
 ```

-If "on", the guest page in `webview` will be able to use browser plugins.
+When this attribute is present the guest page in `webview` will be able to use
+browser plugins.
+Plugins are disabled by default.

 ### `preload`